avallark/youtube4kids/README.md

 Once approved, this content automatically downloads to a folder on the server.
 I have personally linked that folder to my plex media server and my kids can then watch that video via plex.

+## Pre req

+1. Youtube-dl should be installed on your computer.
+Any other cli for downloading a youtube video does work too, but make sure you update scripts directory with the correct command for download.